 Treatment for more advanced cervical cancer, such as a hysterectomy, chemotherapy or radiotherapy, can bring on short- and long-term changes within a woman’s body.
 For example, going through the menopause may affect her feelings about her sense of femininity or sexuality.
 Reassure her, but don’t dismiss what she is going through.
 She may be facing some physical side effects, such as hot flushes, changes in mood and sleep disturbances.
 This may emphasise the difference she feels from other women of her age who are not yet experiencing menopausal symptoms.
 However, information and planning before treatment can help to minimise symptoms and improve emotional adjustment .
 Be careful not to assume you know what is best for her.
 Be ready to listen when she is ready and avoid jumping in with solutions; she may just want to feel heard.

 Don’t expect things to go back to exactly the way they were.
 Many of the everyday rules you may have had can be thrown away.
-Having cancer is the permission some people need to make the most of every day without always having to worry about the future or be productive.
-It’s not uncommon for people affected by cancer to look back at their journey with cancer and feel that they have both gained positive and negative experiences as a result of their diagnosis and treatment.
+Having cancer is the permission some people need to make the most of every day without always having to worry about the future or being productive.
+It’s not uncommon for people affected by cancer to look back at their experience of cancer and feel that they have gained both positive and negative experiences as a result of their diagnosis and treatment.

 Consequently, don’t feel you can’t laugh and enjoy your life together.
 Ensure you talk about things other than cancer and treatment.
-Make some plans; whether it is for a holiday or just a quiet night in together, planning can give you a sense of togetherness and healthy anticipation.
+Make some plans; whether it is for a break away or just a quiet night in together, planning can give you a sense of togetherness and healthy anticipation.

 Most of all, be flexible and don’t be thrown off course if you have to be adaptable.
 Although you may be looking for the reassurance of certainty, be aware of the resources you have that allow you to deal with issues as they arise.
 It is these same skills that will also allow you to make the most of any opportunities for relaxation and fun.

-- Macmillan Cancer Support website page - Communication with your partner: http://www.macmillan.org.uk/Cancerinformation/Livingwithandaftercancer/Relationshipscommunication/Youyourpartner/Communication.aspx.
-Accessed 05.02.15
+- Macmillan Cancer Support website page - Communication with your partner: www.macmillan.org.uk/Cancerinformation/Livingwithandaftercancer/Relationshipscommunication/Youyourpartner/Communication.aspx.
+Accessed: 11.04.2017.

 - Canada, A.L. and Shover, L.R.
 2012.
 The psychosocial impact of interrupted childbearing in long-term female cancer survivors.
 Psycho-Oncology, 21, 134-143.